Crawl (2019 film): Design and filming

 Overall, seven water tanks were built, of which two were filled simply to carry water, four were used for each section of the house, and a larger three-meter tall 60-meter by 80-meter tank was used for the neighborhood.
 According to the Serbia Film Commission, most of the film was shot after the house was flooded with the main water tanks, with 5 million liters of water being used on a daily basis.
 Scodelario found the shoot "the most physically demanding" of her career: "I was broken at the end of every day.
 We were shooting 16- to 18-hour days.
 I was on set all day, every day.
 I lost about 12 pounds shooting the movie, but I gained some of it in muscle, which I was quite impressed with.
 I broke a finger; I came home every day bruised, bloodied and cut open."
 She has spoken of how she "beefed up" her character as much as she could, eschewing makeup and playing most of the film in her bare feet, explaining: "I fought to have her barefoot [...]
 I didn't want protection on my feet.
 As a girl who's a swimmer, she's going to wear flip-flops and once she has to crawl around, she's going to kick them off."
 Additional filming took place in the United States, specifically around Tampa Bay in Tierra Verde, Lake Maggiore in St. Petersburg, and Thonotosassa, where exterior scenes and B-roll footage was shot.
 Scenes involving characters driving were shot in front of green screens, with some footage being filmed with stuntmen while actors were still in Belgrade.

 Practical alligators, including the baby alligators, were created for a mere four to five takes in the film.
 To simulate the CGI alligators, scenes varied between Serbian stuntmen wearing green spandex suits, divers recreating alligator movements underwater, the director holding a pole attached to a pillow wrapped in green fabric, and actors reacting to fake alligator heads on sticks.
 Most of the weather elements seen in the film, including the wind and the rain, were provided on-set during filming, while the setting, trees, and hurricane itself were computer-generated.
 After filming concluded, the visual effects were handled during post-production for three months by Rodeo FX, supervised by Thomas Montminy Brodeur and Keith Kolder, who created a total 244 shots for the film.

 Music

-The film score was produced by Lorne Balfe and composed by Max Aruj and Steffen Thum.
-Aja said the initial composer left due to creative differences, so Aruj and Thum had less than a month to compose the score; Paramount reassured them the film would not be delayed after Aja expressed his concerns.
-Aruj and Thum had collaborated on multiple projects while working under Remote Control Productions, including on the Netflix film iBoy (2017).
+The film score was produced by Lorne Balfe and composed by Max Aruj and Steffen Thum, who were involved in the project much later and composed the score within a month.
 The score was recorded at Synchron Stage Vienna.
 It was released on July 12, 2019, by Paramount Music, and on Vinyl LP by Rusted Wave on March 6, 2020.